nowakelabs/aparavi-duplicate-tool/README.md

 ## Usage

 ### Generate a Report (No Deletions)

+> **Note:** The Aparavi Data Suite must be installed, running, and accessible before executing the script.
+The tool communicates with your Aparavi environment via its API.

 To generate a CSV report of duplicate files **without deleting anything**, use the safe script: